openclarity/apiclarity/README.md

 A good demo application to try APIClarity with is the [Sock Shop Demo](https://microservices-demo.github.io/).

-To deploy the Sock Shop Demo follows these steps:
+To deploy the Sock Shop Demo, follow these steps:

 1. Create the `sock-shop` namespace and enable Istio injection: